-“ ‘Family violence’ includes but is not limited to physical or sexual abuse and any offense against the person as defined in the Criminal Code of Louisiana, except negligent injuring and defamation, committed by one parent against the other parent or against any of the children.
+“ ‘Family violence and post seperation family violence’ includes but is not limited to physical or sexual abuse and any offense against the person as defined in the Criminal Code of Louisiana, except negligent injuring and defamation, committed by one parent against the other parent or against any of the children.
 ‘Family violence’ does not include reasonable acts of self-defense utilized by one parent to protect himself or herself or a child in the family from the family violence of the other parent.”
 La.
 R.S.
 9:362(3)

 “There is created a presumption that no parent who has a history of perpetrating family violence shall be awarded sole or joint custody of children.
 The court may find a “history of perpetrating family violence if the court finds that one incident of family violence has resulted in serious bodily injury or the court finds more than one incident of family violence.
 The presumption shall be overcome only by a preponderance of the evidence that the perpetrating parent has successfully completed a treatment program as defined herein, is not abusing alcohol and the illegal use of drugs scheduled in R.S.
 40:964, and that the best interest of the child or children requires that the parent’s participation as a custodial parent because of the other parent’s absence, mental illness or substance abuse or such other circumstances which affect the best interest of the child or children.
 The fact that the abused parent suffers from the effects of the abuse shall not be grounds for denying that parent custody.”
 La.
 R.S.
 9:364(A).

-“If the court finds that both parents have a history of perpetrating family violence, custody shall be awarded solely to the parent who is less likely to continue to perpetrate family violence.
+“If the court finds that both parents have a history of perpetrating family violence, custody shall be awarded solely to the parent who is less likely to continue to perpetrate post separation family violence.
 In such a case, the court shall mandate completion of a treatment program by the custodial parent.
 If necessary to protect the welfare of the child, custody may be awarded to a suitable third person, provided that the person would not allow access to a violent parent except as ordered by the court.”
 La.
 R.S.
 9:364(B).

 “If the court finds that a parent has a history of perpetrating family violence, the court shall allow only supervised child visitation with that parent, conditioned upon that parent’s participation in and completion of a treatment program.
 Unsupervised visitation shall only be allowed if shown by a preponderance of the evidence that the violent parent has successfully completed a treatment program, is not abusing alcohol and psychoactive drugs, poses no danger to the child, and that such visitation is in the child’s best interest.”
 La.
 R.S.
 9:364(C).